-Discount rate.
-The discount rate used to measure the total pension liability was 7.5 percent.
+Discount Rate - The discount rate used to measure the total pension liability was 7.25%.
 Based on the Metro Plan assumptions and funding policy, the fiduciary net position for the plan was projected to be available to make all projected future benefit payments to current members.
 Therefore, the long-term expected rate of return on investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the proportionate share of net pension liability (asset) to changes in the discount rate.
-The following presents the Organization's proportionate share of the net pension liability (asset) calculated using the discount rate of 7.5 percent, as well as what the Organization's proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (6.5 percent) or 1-percentage-point higher (8.5 percent) than the current rate:
+Sensitivity of the Proportionate Share of Net Pension Liability (Asset) to Changes in the Discount Rate - The following presents the Organization's proportionate share of the net pension liability (asset) calculated using the discount rate of 7.25%, as well as what the Organization's proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25%) or 1-percentage-point higher (8.25%) than the current rate: